 As for the other twice baked potatoes filling ingredients, there are plenty of shortcuts and customizations you could make.
 Using pre-cooked bacon would save some time, and you could use ranch seasoning in place of the fresh parsley if that’s all you have on hand.
 And if you wanted to reduce the fat, you could use a lower fat bacon and omit the butter altogether.
 It’s hard to mess these up!

 One thing I’d highly recommend if you’re a garlic fan would be tossing some roughly chopped garlic in the hot bacon grease for 30-60 seconds after you’ve cooked the bacon.
-That would add a ton of flavor to your twice baked potatoes!
+You could also use my air fryer roasted garlic recipe to throw some garlic in while your potatoes bake.
+I use roasted garlic for our Traeger smoked twice baked potatoes, and those are SO good!

 Step 2: Scoop out the center of the potatoes, leaving a thin layer around the edges, and add to the bowl.